preaction/Statocles/site/docs/content/index.markdown

     * R. Dorothy, "Chefs Through Time"
     * M. Brooks, Chefs in Space

-If we wanted to have a bibliography section in a bunch of documents, we could move our bibliography template into an external template that we can include using the `include` helper.
+If we wanted to have a bibliography section in a bunch of documents, we could move our bibliography template into an external template (in our theme directory) that we can include using the `include` helper.
 The `include` helper runs its content through the template parser with the same variables as were passed to us.

 Of course, we could also create a special post template that includes our bibliography and change our document's template using `template` attribute.
 There are lots of ways to do things, each with their own strengths and weaknesses.

 For more details about the Statocles template syntax, see [the theme guide](../theme).

 # Content Sections

-XXX
+XXX Numbered content sections only.
+Named content sections are for theme authors presently.

 # See Also